TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 Here we will use the synthetic example of rectangle areas, where the area is the product of the height and width of the rectangle.
-We know this formula from primary school, so we could pick the right formula a priori, but if we were looking at some new data where the underlying phenomena and relationships were not understood, we might have to arrive at the right formula through some trial and error.
+We know this formula from primary school, so we could pick the right formula *a priori*, but if we were looking at some new data where the underlying phenomena and relationships were not understood, we might have to arrive at the right formula through some trial and error.
 In general, we would want to do